 13- A Few Ice Cream Companies are Known for the Crazy Flavors they Offer

-One such company is Ben and Jerry’s with the fun and interesting flavors such as Cannoli.
+One such company is Ben and Jerry’s with fun and interesting flavors such as Cannoli.
 Van Leeuwen offers Kraft Macaroni and Cheese Flavor and Jeni’s Splendid Ice Cream offers Goat Cheese and Red Cherries.

 12-Longest Career As A Ice Cream Man